 First-time hires (students who have never been paid through the WU Payroll system before) are required to fill out standard hiring forms: a Federal W-4 form, and an I-9 (Employment Eligibility Form).
-These forms may be obtained at the Student Payroll Office.
-These forms must be submitted to the Student Payroll Office within three days of the date of hire or the student cannot continue to work.
-If a work-study student continues working before the Payroll forms are received, and time sheets are submitted to Payroll, his or her paycheck can be held by the Student Payroll Office.
+Students should visit HR's webpage for information about processing I-9s and W-4s If a work-study student continues working before these forms are received, and time is submitted to Payroll, his or her paycheck can be held by the Student Payroll Office.

 Once a student is hired, the employer and employee should determine a mutually convenient work schedule.
 Work-study students may generally work from the Monday of New Student Orientation Week through the last day of final examinations in May, including breaks.

 In setting a schedule, employers and students should take careful consideration of not only the student's academic schedule, but also his or her earnings limit.
 Employers should obtain a copy of the student workers' class schedules; students are not permitted to earn work study funds during their scheduled class times.
 Ideally, the student should work the number of hours necessary to reach, but not exceed, the earnings limit by the end of the year.
 As an example, if a student is awarded $2,500 for the academic year and is paid $10.25 an hour, the student may work approximately 8 hours a week and not exceed his/her earnings limit for the academic year.
 See the Scheduling Guide for more information.